-From 1st April 2019 - 31st March 2020 there are no cases to report.
-From 1st April 2020 - 31st March 2021 there is a case to report which went through formal investigation and has now been resolved and closed and the relevant person has been made aware of this resolution and closure.
+From 1st April 2019 - 31st March 2020 There are no cases to report.
+From 1st April 2020 - 31st March 2021 There is 1 case to report which went through formal investigation and has now been resolved

-2.2 This report is submitted to inform the Committee of the monitoring of the referrals under the Whistle Blowing Standing Order 2/20 (attached as Appendix 1) and the use of the Regulation of Investigatory Powers Act under the Management of Information, Standing Order 1/5, Appendix 4, (attached as Appendix 2).
+- and closed and the relevant person has been made aware of this resolution and closure. - From 1st April 2021 31st March 2022 There are no cases to report. - 2.2 This report is submitted to inform the Committee of the monitoring of the referrals under the Whistle Blowing Standing Order 2/20 (attached as Appendix 1) and the use of the Regulation of Investigatory Powers Act under the Management of Information, Standing Order 1/5, Appendix 4, (attached as Appendix 2).